 Three of the worst words to hear from a potential sponsor are, “send me something.”
 At that moment, many event coordinators are paralyzed.
 They have nothing prepared, no real plan and subsequently agree to send over packages that they know are incomplete.
 Happens more than most will admit…

 We are living in interesting times, to say the least.
 As people make the transition from a “work” environment to the “home” environment for work, there are a number of important things to remember.
 Let’s call them “The Big Three.”
 Relaxing any one of these can derail the best and most crafted image.

 To have a Junior Board.
 To not have a Junior Board.
 So many questions that come up regarding Junior Boards and their operations.
 Many organizations overlook this most important addition to their structures cited that they need to be managed, how do we handle them and so on.
 Here’s a few reasons why the addition of a Jr. Board to your structure is awesome!

 Sponsors are vital to a non profit organization.
 We all know that.
 The quest to find the right fit between sponsor and cause is on going.
 Here are some great tips to improve your reach when searching for that perfect match.
 It can be done…

-Listen in on this awesome interview with the amazing Denise Griffitts on Your Success Radio.
+Listen in on this awesome interview with the one and only JoAnn Forrester, The Empress of Biz and Co-Founder of the Pennsylvania Women’s Hall of Achievement.
 Topics included Do’s and Do Not’s for Event Success, improving your event manager skills and so much more.
 Entertaining and often humorous, this special podcast was a delight to be on.
-Enjoy and learn! http://tobtr.com/11502457
+Enjoy and learn! https://www.talkshoe.com/conf/summary/7767143

 Do you walk your event before it takes place?
 I mean, really walk through your event?
 Or do you sit at your desk and go through the event in your head.
 We’ll go through a number of different techniques to ensure that nothing falls through the cracks.